toshiouchi/CTCMask/README.md

 Dataset train2017 of cocodataset was used.

+## Improvements from usual Mask-Predict

+For using CTCLoss, two improvements are carried out.
+One is target input of Transforemer Decoder ( captions ) is upsampled to twice the length in the sequence length direction.
+One is improvments of inference function, l-th outputs of Transformer Decoder is twice length in the suqeunce length direction, therefore it is not used for input of l+1-th Transformer Decoder target input.
+So, outputs of l-th Transformer Decoder is decode with CTC decode method into number sentence and softmax probability.
+With this probablitity, l-th decoded output number sentence is masked, and input of l+1-th Transformer Decoder is made.

 ## Learning curve

 loss = loss0 + loss1

-Loss0 is masked cross entropy loss of model outputs and targets. loss1 is MSELoss of predicted length of captions and target lengths.
+Loss0 is non-masked CTCLoss of model outputs and targets. loss1 is MSELoss of predicted length of captions and target lengths.

 ### Loss0